fubinf/sedrila/docs/instructors.md

 ## 2. Checking a submission

-- Generally speaking, checking a submission is conceptually split into three parts, each of which can be skipped via corresponding arguments to `sedrila instructor`.
+1. Generally speaking, checking a submission is conceptually split into three steps, each of which can be skipped via corresponding arguments to `sedrila instructor`.
-  Those parts are "get", "check" and "put".
+Those steps are "get", "check" and "put".

-- Checking a submission is triggered by the email that the student sent you.
+2. Checking a submission is triggered by the email that the student sent you.
 This email will contain a command of the form `sedrila instructor repo_url`.
-  If you enter this command, sedrila will change into the folder of that student and will make sure to pull or clone if necessary.
-This pulling or cloning is the "get" part and can be skipped if you don't have access to the internet or the repository.
+If you enter this command, sedrila will change into the folder of that student and will make sure to pull or clone if necessary; the "get" step.
+It and can be skipped if you don't have access to the repository.
 It will then spawn a subshell.

-- In this subshell, you are free to do whatever you need in order to assess whether the given tasks from the student in `submission.yaml` are to be accepted or rejected.
+3. In this subshell, you are free to do whatever you need in order to assess whether the given tasks from the student in `submission.yaml` are to be accepted or rejected.
-  If you open `sedrila` without any arguments in this subshell, it will provide an interactive menu to accept or deny certain tasks, but you can also modify the file by hand.
+If you open `sedrila` (without any arguments) in this subshell, it will provide an interactive menu to accept or deny certain tasks, but you can also modify the file by hand.
-  This is equivalent to the command `sedrila instructor --interactive --no-get --no-put`.
+This is the "check" step and is equivalent to the command `sedrila instructor --interactive --no-get --no-put`.

-  This is the "check" part.
-- If you exit the subshell, sedrila will automatically create a signed commit for you, containing the current state of the `submission.yaml` file and push that.
+4. If you exit the subshell, sedrila will automatically create a signed commit for you, containing the current state of the `submission.yaml` file and push that.
 You are free to do multiple commits for a single submission mail by the student.
 This is the "put" part.
 If you prefer not to use the subshell, you can just directly provide the `--interactive` flag.

 An alternative flow might be the following: